 "Yes, much better," I said, pulling my pants up before turning round.
 I took her hand and kissed the back of it.
-"Thanks."
+"Thank you, madam."

 "Why don't you put some Vicks on it?"
 Jane then suggested, worried that the itch would cost me sleep.
 "Here, let me put some on for you."

-And so, that's what Jane did one late night...
+And so, that's what Jane did that one late night.
 Put Vicks on my derriere.
 I must say I felt much better afterwards as my bum was like super cool.
-Quite a weird feeling if you ask me.
-But Jane was liking it as it (the Vicks, not my bum) also relieved her of a sinus-stuffed nose.
+Quite a weird feeling if you'd asked me.
+But Jane was liking it (the Vicks, not my bum) as the ointment also relieved her of a sinus-stuffed nose.

 Afterwards, we couldn't sleep.
 We made love.
-Kind of strange, if you'd asked me, to make love with a Vick's cooled bum.
-I was like a waffle served up with ice-cream: hot one side, cool on the other.
+Kind of strange, to be honest, to make love with a Vick's cooled bum.
+I was like a waffle served up with ice-cream: one side hot, the other cool.
 Jane was as usual, lapping up the warmer side of me.

 After the quick but ardent love-making, both of us fell asleep.
-By then, the itch was long gone to be replaced by a dream of tobogganing on the snowy slopes of winter Stockholm - bum wet, icy cold and snugged tight with someone in front.
+By then, the itch was long gone to be replaced by a dream of tobogganing on the snowy slopes of winter Stockholm.
+My bum was wet, icy cold and snugged tight with someone in front.
 No prizes for guessing why.

 The same for girlfriends, I suppose, especially those chubbier than Barbie.
 They are more fun to apply sunblock on.

-How to lie obediently on a massage table and let the masseur do his/her magic then?
+How to lie obediently on a massage table and let the masseur work his/her magic?

 Given such reservations, it was thus no wonder that I seldom went out of my way to look for a massage before.